 Neural predictors of the transience of regulatory changes in preference

 These results suggest that subjects may have adopted a strategy in which they used value signals in the dlPFC to compensate for a failure of vmPFC value signals to adapt fully to the regulatory goal, which required a decreased focus on tastiness.
-While such a strategy might be successful in the moment, we suspected that it might also result in transient, rather than lasting, changes in food preference.
-To test this idea, we asked whether goal-consistent changes in the vmPFC or dlPFC predict the durability or transience of regulatory effects.
-We speculated that individuals demonstrating successful, goal-consistent changes in the vmPFC might have more lasting effects of regulation, while individuals demonstrating evidence of goal-consistent responding in the dlPFC might show comparatively more transient effects of regulation.
+While such a strategy might be successful in the moment, we suspected that it might also result in transient, rather than persistent, changes in food preference.
+To test this idea, we asked whether goal-consistent changes in the vmPFC or dlPFC predict the persistence or transience of regulatory effects.
+We speculated that individuals demonstrating successful, goal-consistent changes in the vmPFC might have more persistent effects of regulation, while individuals demonstrating evidence of goal-consistent responding in the dlPFC might show comparatively more transient effects of regulation.

 Our hypothesis was partially confirmed.
 We observed a marginal negative correlation between decreases in the dlPFC in the DECREASE compared to NATURAL condition and the extent to which overall liking for foods in the DECREASE condition were suppressed from baseline (Pearson’s r48 = .26, P = .03, one-tailed, Figure 4b).
 We also observed a marginal negative correlation between dlPFC sensitivity to healthiness in the HEALTH vs. NATURAL conditions and the extent to which healthiness caused an increase in liking for foods from baseline (Pearson’s r48 = .27, P = .03, one-tailed, Figure 4c).
-However, no relationship was observed between response in the vmPFC and the durability of regulatory effects (all P > .53).
+However, no relationship was observed between response in the vmPFC and the persistence of regulatory effects (all P > .53).

 Neural correlates of regulatory effort